Faculty & Staff

 Katalin Szelényi, PhD

-- Associate Professor of Higher Education, College of Education and Human Development
+Associate Professor and Graduate Program Director, Higher Education Administration, College of Education and Human Development

 PhD, University of California, Los Angeles

 Dr. Szelényi’s research focuses on the ways in which public good-related, entrepreneurial, and commercial goals shape higher education in the areas of science, technology, engineering, and mathematics (STEM) education at the undergraduate and graduate levels; the global and international dimensions of university life; and the experiences of women in STEM fields.
 Her co-authored book with Robert A. Rhoads, Global citizenship and the university: Advancing social life and relations in an interdependent world (Stanford University Press, 2011), received awards from the American Educational Research Association (Division J: Postsecondary Education, Exemplary Publication Award, 2012) and the ASHE Council for International Higher Education (2013).
 Her work has appeared in such journals as The Journal of Higher Education, Research in Higher Education, Minerva, Higher Education, the Journal of Student Affairs Research and Practice, Comparative Education Review, Community College Review, and Education & Society.
 Dr. Szelényi was the co-principal investigator on a project supported by the National Science Foundation focusing on the impact of living learning programs on the academic and social outcomes of undergraduates with specific emphasis on women in STEM fields.
 She serves on the Editorial Board of Research in Higher Education and is the Chair Elect of the ASHE Council for International Higher Education.

 Dr. Szelényi teaches courses on the history of higher education in the United States, the impact of college on students, qualitative research methods, research design, educational leadership skills, the globalization of higher education, and women in higher education.